QTB-HHU/modelbase/README.md

 The official documentation is hosted on [ReadTheDocs](https://modelbase.readthedocs.io/en/latest/).

 ## Issues and support
 If you experience issues using the software please contact us through our [issues](https://gitlab.com/ebenhoeh/modelbase/issues) page.
-For usage questions, feel free to contact @ebenhoeh .

 ## Contributing to modelbase
 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-Currently there is no established contribution mechanism, but any help fixing the issues on our [issues](https://gitlab.com/ebenhoeh/modelbase/issues) page is appreciated.
-If you found a solution for any problem, feel free to contact @ebenhoeh .
+See our [contribution guide](https://gitlab.com/ebenhoeh/modelbase/blob/master/CONTRIBUTING.md) for more information.